MSLNZ/msl-loadlib/docs/interprocess_communication.rst

 This section of the documentation shows examples for how a module running within a 64-bit Python interpreter can communicate with a 32-bit shared library by using `inter-process communication <https://en.wikipedia.org/wiki/Inter-process_communication>`_.
+The method that is used to allow a 32-bit and a 64-bit process to exchange information is by use of a file.
+The :mod:`pickle` module is used to (de)serialize Python objects.

 The following table summarizes the example modules that are available.